la-mk/lamk/README.md

-# Deploying to production
+# Development

-1. In order to create a new version of libraries or services, all you need to do is run `npm version patch|minor|major` inside the library/service, and the CI will take care of building and releasing the library/service to the appropriate registries.

-# Setup
+## Setup

-Describe the DevEnv setup, tools, and the entire deployment pipeline.
+TODO: Describe the DevEnv setup, tools, and the entire deployment pipeline.

 ## Environment Variables